learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 ## Challenge

 It's time to practice writing your own POST request using `fetch()`.
-In `index.js`, write a function, `submitData`, that takes two strings arguments, one representing a user's name and the other representing a user's email.
+In `index.js`, write a function, `submitData`, that takes two strings as arguments, one representing a user's name and the other representing a user's email.

 The first two tests mirror the behavior of the JSON server.
 As you write your solution, keep the server running to test your code.
 Open `index.html` in a browser to gain access to your `submitData` function in console.

 **Note**: The tests in this lab need access to the `fetch()` request inside `submitData`.
-In order to give them access, write you solution so that `submitData` _returns_ the `fetch()`.
+In order to give them access, write your solution so that `submitData` _returns_ the `fetch()`.
 This will not change the behavior of your `fetch()`.